mvpdw06/ReactWithWebpackPractice/README.md

-# React with Webpack Practice
+# React and webpack practice with hot-reload

 ## Targets